wilzbach/storyscript/README.md

 ## 👋 Meet Storyscript
 The [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) for **Application Storytelling**.
-_Write stories_, not code.
-Develop rapidly.
-Deploy natively to the cloud.
+Develop rapidly, deploy natively to the cloud and focus on what matters most: business-logic.
 Designed with :heart: by [@Asyncy](https://asyncy.com) on a mission to bring application development to the next level.

 ```coffee